Church of St. Peter

 Elizabeth Ann Seton was received into the Roman Catholic Church at St. Peter's in 1805.
 Born in New York City in 1774, Elizabeth often prayed before The Crucifixion painting above St. Peter's main altar.
 (This painting by Mexican artist Jose Vallejo was a gift from the archbishop of Mexico City in 1789.)
 A widow and mother of five, the former Episcopalian eventually went on to found the Sisters of Charity.
 Elizabeth was the first person born in the (soon-to-be) United States to become a canonized saint (September 14, 1975).

-The cornerstone of the present Greek Revival granite building with six Ionic columns was laid in 1836, as designed by John R. Haggerty and Thomas Thomas.
+The cornerstone of the present building was laid in 1836.
+Designed by John R. Haggerty and Thomas Thomas, the Greek Revival structure is built of granite and has a facade with six Ionic columns.
 St. Peter's was the first church in the archdiocese to offer midday services, and by the 1940s St. Peter's was becoming more of a service church as the financial district gave way to stores and tall office buildings, with thousands entering the area each day for work.

 St. Louis, Mo. – Opus 4740 (1931)